KaranChandekar/KaranChandekar/README.md

 I am a learner with huge passion in ❤ web development

 - 🔭 I’m currently working on my Skills
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m always learning new things related web development
 - 💬 Ask me about any tech related stuff
 - 📫 How to reach me: Twitter - @karan_chandekar
 - 😄 Pronouns: He/Him